Palmer’s late goal, Paponetti’s hat trick keep Ice Bears’ season alive

 The Wilson County team jumped to an early lead against Independence/Summit.
 The teams swapped scores until the Williamson County team scored late in the third period.
 Palmer, Michael Settle and Logan Baskin scored for the Bears.
 Mark Broekhuizen stopped 13 of 17 shots in goal.

-Tournament action will continue at 7:40 p.m.
-Monday when the Bears take on No. 4 Father Ryan at Centennial Sportsplex.
-Admission is free.
+Tournament action continued Monday when the Bears faced No. 4 Father Ryan at Centennial Sportsplex.

 (0) comments